 Tyler Wetherall is a writer and editor based in New York.

-Her first novel, Amphibian, is forthcoming in August, 2024.
+Her first novel, Amphibian, is released in the US on October 22.

 “… brims with sex and violence and threat, and moves to a crescendo of strange and magical beauty.”